example42/example42.github.io/_posts/2019-09-10-tp-install-anything-and-configure.md

       logstash::my_app:
         source: puppet:///modules/logstash/my_app

 We don't actually recommend to use the `tp` namespace for using tp, it's more handy to use tp defines in profiles, as needed and when needed.
+If you don't want to install the tp command you can skip the inclusion of the tp class, the other defines can work the same.

-### Custom templates and variables
+#### Custom templates and variables

 When using tp::conf to manage the content of a configuration file, we have at disposal, and can interpolate in our epp or erb templates, two very useful variables:

-- `$settings` is an hash with the result of the tp_lookup function, which for the given app tries to get usable tinydata.
-This is useful to manage in the same template cross OS differences, given to file paths and names.
+- `$settings` is an hash with the result of the `tp_lookup` function, which for the given app tries to get usable tinydata.
+This is useful to manage in the same template cross OS differences due to file paths and names.

 - `$options` or `$options_hash` is currently just the content of the `options_hash` parameter passed to `tp::conf`.
 You can do with it whatever you want, according to the configured application.

-So, your erb template can look in the following fragments from [erb template](https://github.com/example42/puppet-psick/blob/master/templates/mongo/mongod.conf.erb):
+So, your erb template can have contents as in the following fragments from this [erb template](https://github.com/example42/puppet-psick/blob/master/templates/mongo/mongod.conf.erb):

     storage:
       dbPath: <%= @settings['data_dir_path'] %>